risulkarimx1/ProceduralVegetation/README.md

 Based on the blue noise created from step 2, a RaycastCommandJob is used to find out points on Terrain's surface.
 For each of the positions, a tree is selected from a list of tree instances mentioned in the Vegetation Setup file.

 For details object (grasses) similar steps are followed.

+Full source code of the project was not give as I worked on the porject owned by my employer.
+The project is temporarily hosted for my portfolio purpose.
+Risul Karim, 20.01.2020